Planar graphs without normally adjacent short cycles: Proof of

 If $f$ is incident with some $2$-vertices, then $f$ is incident with at least two $3^{+}$-vertices on the outer cycle $\mathcal{C}$ and it sends nothing to these vertices, which implies that

 So we may assume that $f$ is not incident with any $2$-vertex.

-Let $\alpha$ be the number of bad vertices on $f$, $\beta$ be the number of light vertices on $f$, and let $\rho$ be the number of internal $3$-vertices on $f$.
+Let $\alpha$ be the number of incident bad vertices, $\beta$ be the number of incident light vertices, and let $\rho$ be the number of incident internal $3$-vertices.
 It is observed that $\alpha + \beta \leq \rho$.
-By \autoref{tetrad}, we can easily show the following fact on the parameters $\alpha$ and $\beta$.
+By \autoref{SIMITETRAD}, we can easily show the following fact on the parameters $\alpha$ and $\beta$.

-\begin{enumerate}[label = \bf Fact-2., leftmargin = 9ex] \item If $\alpha \geq 3$, then $\alpha + \beta \leq \rho \leq k - 2$. \end{enumerate}
+\begin{enumerate}[label = \textbf{Fact-2.}, leftmargin = 9ex] \item If $\alpha \geq 3$, then $\alpha + \beta \leq \rho \leq k - 2$. \end{enumerate}

 If $\alpha \leq 3$, then $\mu'(f) \geq k - 4 - 3 \times \frac{2}{3} - (k - 3) \times \frac{1}{2} = \frac{k-9}{2} \geq 0$.
 If $\alpha \geq 4$ and $k \geq 10$, then $\mu'(f) \geq k - 4 - (k - 2) \times \frac{2}{3} - 2 \times \frac{1}{3} = \frac{1}{3}(k - 10) \geq 0$.
-It remains to assume that $\alpha \geq 4$, $k = 9$ and $f = w_{1}w_{2}\dots w_{9}$.
+It remains to assume that $\alpha \geq 4$, $k = 9$ and $f = [w_{1}w_{2}\dots w_{9}]$.